iourt/appcord/README.md

 然后设置key：View controller-based status bar appearance  为NO

-For a simple test, you can add the following to the didFinishLaunchingWithOptions method of the AppDelegate.m, after the MainViewController is initialized:
+四、For a simple test, you can add the following to the didFinishLaunchingWithOptions method of the AppDelegate.m, after the MainViewController is initialized:

+platforms/ios/Club/Classes/AppDelegate.m

 self.viewController.baseUserAgent = @"My Custom User Agent";